 A washing machine not filling with water is one of the most common washing machine problems we hear about from customers who contact us looking for a washing machine repair.
 There are various reasons why this fault could be occurring in your machine, and in this article, we will look at some of these and what you can do yourself at home to fix it.

 If you continue to have problems with your washing machine, don’t hesitate to Contact Us.
 We will arrange for one of our technicians to look at the problem.

-The very first thing to do is check your water supply is turned on.
-This is usually located under your kitchen sink.
-If the supply is turned on check the inlet hose carefully to ensure there are no kinks which could be restricting or preventing the water supply from reaching the machine.
+The very first thing to do is to check that your water supply is turned on.
+The switch is usually located under your kitchen sink.
+If the supply is turned on, then check the inlet hose carefully to ensure that there are no kinks which could be restricting or preventing the water supply from reaching your machine.

-If you can see the water going into the machine but slower than normal then the machine is fine and the problem lies with your water supply.
-For this you will need to get the help of a plumber.
+If you can see the water going into the machine, but at a slower pace than usual, then the machine is fine, and the problem lies with your water supply.
+For this you will need to source the help of a plumber.